notveitoo/Thesis-Capstone-Project/README.md

 ## 8. Note: No Copyright Infringement Intended

 This system was created solely for academic purposes, ensuring complete conformity with copyright regulations.
 The developer would like to thank and recognize the various web resources that served as the foundation for this system.
-It is critical to note that this implementation, which functions as an attendance and door lock system, has been specifically customized for its intended purpose.
+It is critical to note that this implementation, which functions as an face recognition, attendance, and door lock system, has been specifically customized for its intended purpose.
 While drawing on existing publicly available systems for inspiration, this implementation stands apart from any previously disclosed system.
 The developer's vision, purpose, and purposeful changes have all played a role in building this system.
 This system was initially developed using a variety of web resources, and it was later improved by Vener C. Servito, a Computer Engineering student at Urdaneta City University.

 ## 9. CPEnois TEAM: